 - (11)Where practicable, members from the Coroner's Office will attend and provide advice and direction to the investigating members and members of the family in relation to the coronial process. - (12) It is not unusual for the body of the deceased child to be moved after discovery and often is found being held by a parent on arrival of police.
-The attending member needs to be considerate of the needs of the family, while at the same time undertaking all necessary enquiries. - (13) The identification of the deceased can be made to the investigating member by a parent.
-This most likely occurs at the place of residence of the deceased. - (14) The body of the child is to be conveyed to the local hospital for the certification of life extinct.
+The attending member needs to be

+- considerate of the needs of the family, while at the same time undertaking all necessary enquiries. - (13) The identification of the deceased can be made to the investigating member by a parent.
+This most likely occurs at the place of residence of the deceased. - (14)The body of the child is to be conveyed to the local hospital for the certification of life extinct.
 Ambulance Tasmania will provide transport to the hospital for the child.
-If the parents desire to travel in the ambulance with the child, this should be facilitated. - (15)At the hospital the body of the deceased child is to be examined in the normal manner. - (16)As soon as practicable after the death of a child is reported, the coroner's associate or, in the absence of the associate, the attending member should ensure notification is made to the Sudden Infant Death Association in the area, to arrange a counsellor to assist the parents.
-Contact details are available from Radio Dispatch Services. - (17)Prior to the post-mortem examination being undertake (usually the following morning after the death has occurred), the investigating member is to have submitted to the Coroner's Office: - (a) a comprehensively completed Report of Death to the Coroner; - (b) a completed SUDI Check Sheet; - (c) a digital copy of all photographs taken at the scene; and - (d) any affidavits relating to the circumstances surrounding the death. - (18) The following information is required to be included in any affidavit taken from a parent: - (a) hospital or place of birth of the child; - (b) details of the family general medical practitioner; - (c) details of any visiting nursing staff; - (d) details of both parents and siblings. - (19) The following affidavits are also required from: - (a) the attending ambulance officers; - (b) the attending police officers; and - (c) the members of Forensic Services, if applicable.

-- (20)As the parents and families involved will be distressed and grieving, in consultation with the Coroner's Office, members are to ensure that regular meetings are held with families, and/or families are provided with regular updates and information. - (21) The Coroner's Office can coordinate attendance of the State Forensic Pathologist at early meetings with the family to answer and assist with the questioning by grieving parents and families, as required.
+If the parents desire to travel in the ambulance with the child, this should be facilitated.
+In instances where Ambulance Tasmania is unable to transport the child, attending officers may do so in a police vehicle with the parents.
+The mortuary ambulance is not to be used to transport the body of the child from the scene to the local hospital. - (15)At the hospital the body of the deceased child is to be examined in the normal manner. - (16)As soon as practicable after the death of a child is reported, the coroner's associate or, in the absence of the associate, the attending member should ensure notification is made to the Sudden Infant Death Association in the area, to arrange a counsellor to assist the parents.
+Contact details are available from RDS. - (17)Prior to the post-mortem examination being undertake (usually the following morning after the death has occurred), the investigating member is to have submitted to the Coroner's Office: - (a) a comprehensively completed ROD form; - (b) a completed SUDI Check Sheet; - (c) a digital copy of all photographs taken at the scene; and - (d) any affidavits relating to the circumstances surrounding the death. - (18) The following information is required to be included in any affidavit taken from a parent: - (a) hospital or place of birth of the child; - (b) details of the family general medical practitioner; - (c) details of any visiting nursing staff; - (d) details of both parents and siblings. - (19) The following affidavits are also required from: - (a) the attending ambulance officers; - (b) the attending police officers; and - (c) the members of Forensic Services, if applicable. - (20)As the parents and families involved will be distressed and grieving, in consultation with the Coroner's Office, members are to ensure that regular meetings are held with families, and/or families are provided with regular updates and information. - (21) The Coroner's Office can coordinate attendance of the State Forensic Pathologist at early meetings with the family to answer and assist with the questioning by grieving parents and families, as required.